Co-founder of Belkins, serial entrepreneur, and investor with a decade of experience in B2B Sales and Marketing.

 Databox says that 40-70% of qualified leads are not yet ready to buy.
 So, you’ve got to put together email marketing, retargeting, and cold email tactics to nudge potential clients to closure.

 This guide will help you navigate this uneasy process and develop sound lead nurturing campaigns.
-The cherry on top: All tactics are backed by real-life examples from B2B.
+The cherry on top: All tactics are backed by real-life examples from B2B along with our own experience of providing B2B sales development services for over 5 years.

 4 core elements of a successful B2B lead nurturing strategy